KibetBrian/Polling/README.md

 ## Installation

-If you have docker, you can just compose up
+If you have docker, you can just clone the repo and docker compose up

 `docker-compose up --build`